 [pardot-form id="45" title="STM Email Form"]

 School music programs are often the first to get cut when budgets are spread too thin.
 So organizers often have to get creative to secure funding for their programs.
-And while you could do a charity run, a benefit concert is often the go-to option for music educators.
+While charity runs are an option, benefit concerts are often the go-to option for music educators.

 If you’re wondering how to throw a benefit concert, Save The Music has created a guide with a host of benefit concert ideas to walk you through the process.